Saturn/live-football-ontv/README.md

 ![notification example screenshot](https://raw.githubusercontent.com/Saturn/live-football-ontv/master/screenshot.jpg)

-1. Script pulls in all of the matches available on the http://www.live-footballontv.com page.
+1. Script pulls in all of the matches available on the www.live-footballontv.com page.
 2. Parses each match into a single list and adds datetime object
 3. Searches for matches based on your criteria such as *Arsenal* or *Bradford*
 4. Initiates a push notification for each match that fits your criteria

 Times displayed on the source site are UK time.
-This script runs a `datetime.now()` command so your current timezone may be different.

 #### Config